When and How Did Music Therapy Get It's Start

 These people played an integral part in making music therapy the well-respected clinical profession it has become.
 The 1900s were the most impactful years in music therapy.
 This time period is what paved the way for what music therapy has become today.

 Today, music therapy is a well established allied health profession that is offered at many colleges and universities across the US and around the world.
-A minimum of a bachelor’s degree in music therapy and board certification is required to be considered a music therapist.
-There is even an exam you have to take in order to get certified by the certification board of music therapists (CBMT).
+Music Therapists must graduate from a bachelors, or equivalency program in music therapy, and pass the board certification exam.
 Most music therapists go even further and obtain their master’s degree.

 The numbers suggest that music therapy is a growing field with a promising future.
 As we discover more benefits of music therapy on mental health, the demand for music therapists will continue to rise.
 Music therapy is gradually sparking more interest within the field of mental health services.
 Who knows?
 Maybe one day music therapy will be the preferred method of therapy as opposed to more traditional practices.
-Only time will tell, but right now it’s safe to say that music therapy isn’t going anywhere.
+Only time will tell!